 Matthew served as a United States Marine Corps officer and graduated from Officer Candidates School, The Basic School, and the Basic Lawyer Course at the Naval Justice School, where he was certified as a judge advocate, or military lawyer.
 He was stationed at Marine Corps Base Camp Pendleton, where he rose to the rank of captain and conducted 50 administrative separation boards, handled over 70 military justice cases, advised commanding officers on legal issues, served as officer in charge of the largest Marine legal assistance office in the western United States, briefed over 6,400 personnel and family members on predeployment issues, and advised hundreds of military members, retirees, and dependents on various legal issues.

 Matthew knows that the attention to detail, meticulous planning, intense training, technical and tactical proficiency, and killer instinct that enable Marines to win battles translate to the business world.
 He knows also that being a business owner is tough.
 Matthew himself is a small business owner who opened his law firm in 2013 and later transitioned to serving only small businesses, and he faces the same challenges that other small business owners face.

 Matthew has traveled to 57 countries, and because of his passion for travel, he understands that what happens outside of Georgia and outside of America affects every small business.
 His other passions include history, politics, and University of Georgia football.
-Matthew volunteers as a high school mock trial judge and is a member of the State Bar of Georgia and a member of the Gwinnett County Bar Association, and his firm is a member of the Gwinnett Chamber of Commerce.
+Matthew volunteers as a high school mock trial judge and is a member of the State Bar of Georgia.